fernandopassaia/app_fullstackdemo/README.md

 **Under the hood**: The BackEnd .NET Core with RichArchitecture will be running providing all this data for both apps.

-:+1: (Note: Add some PrintScreens of App Here) :shipit:
+:+1: (Note: Add some PrintScreens of App Here) :shipit: (ALSO CREATE A DIAGRAM EXPLAINING IT)

 ### License and USE of this App in a RealWorld:
 Note: This App is FREE and FULL OpenSource.
 You can Use it as a base for your system, or you can also colaborate